fhidalgor/erdos2021-project/README.md

 > poetry install

+4. To add packages to `poetry` use:
+> poetry add package

-4. Run compile to make sure everything is ok.
+5. Run compile to make sure everything is ok.
 > ./compile.sh

-5. Run tests.
+6. Run tests.
 Make sure your variables are set in `env` file.
 > ./test.sh

 # Code style YAPF